 Allowing the Feet to Rock/Move

-We know we have to go heavy to build muscle and inspire hypertrophy, but going too heavy on a kettlebell swing is a surefire way to compromise our good form and hurt the stability of our base.
+We know we have to go heavy to build muscle and inspire hypertrophy, but going too heavy on a kettlebell swing can be a surefire way to compromise our good form and hurt the stability of our base.
 If you find yourself rocking forward with the momentum of the kettlebell and it’s hurting your balance, you should go lighter.

-Remember– perfect reps at a lower weight are always better than shaky reps at a higher weight.
-You’ll work your way up to heavier weight in time.
-We promise!
+Remember: Perfect reps at a lower weight are always better than shaky reps at a higher weight.
+You’ll work your way up to heavier weight in time, we promise!

 Leading With the Arms, Not the Hips